dniasoff/shtetl/docs/brief.md

 ### Key Risks
 - **Data Accuracy Drift:** Without disciplined admin workflows, stale or conflicting updates could erode trust and cause users to revert to old channels.
 - **Automation Misfires:** Incorrect automation rules (e.g., HVAC on at wrong time) could waste resources or create safety issues, prompting backlash.
 - **Adoption Resistance:** Some synagogues may resist centralization due to fear of losing control or misaligned digital readiness.
+Also there is Internet dependance which some Shuls might object to.
+An optional SMS, or telephone interface can be built to mitigate this
 - **Volunteer Burnout:** Reliance on community contributors could stall integrations or maintenance if onboarding/support isn’t strong.

 ### Open Questions